dvorka/hstr/README.md

 [![BASH History Suggest Box](http://mindforger.com/projects/images/hh-2.jpg "BASH History Suggest Box")](http://mindforger.com/projects/images/hh-2.jpg)

-Apart to completion from history, it can be managed (you can remove no longer wanted commands that e.g. contain sensitive information like passwords) and bookmark favorite commands.
+Apart to the completion, history can be managed (you can remove commands that e.g. contain sensitive information like passwords) and bookmark your favorite commands.

 UBUNTU INSTALLATION